shakaflee/learn-github/README.md

 This change apply to all other images in this article too.
 <br>

-Since I write this article at `d:/README.md`, so now I'll move it to our repo.
+Since I write this article at `d:/README.md`, so now I'll move it to my new created repo.
 ```
 mv ../README.md ./
 ```